data-retention-policy

 Importance of Data Retention Policies

 Data retention policies are the need of every organization, whether small or big.
-It outlines how long data is retained, how it is managed, and when it is securely deleted.
-In today's world where everything is getting more data-driven, having a clear and effective data retention policy is not only a best practice but a necessity.
-Here's why these policies are so important:
+It outlines how long data is kept, how it is managed and when it is safely deleted.
+As the world becomes more data-driven it is not only best practice but also necessary to have a clear and effective data retention policy.
+These policies are crucial because of the following

 1. Ensuring Legal Compliance